Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 This is mainly because assignment questions tend to be re-used with little change, but I've also seen the [argument](https://uwaterloo.ca/math/code-sharing-policy) that the professor also has a claim to the intellectual property as it is them who wrote the assignment question and marked the submitted code (i.e. your assignment code wouldn't have existed without the assignment).

+Douglas Harder's (ECE 150) also has an [article](https://ece.uwaterloo.ca/~ece150/Resumes/) about sharing course code.

 ### Sub-sections